Annazette Collins

 Annazette Collins is an American politician.
 She was a member of the Illinois State Senate from 2011 to 2013, representing the 5th district.
 She previously was a member of the Illinois House of Representatives, representing the 10th district from 2001 to 2011.
-During the 2012 Democratic Party primary election, Collins lost to Patricia Van Pelt Watkins.
-Collins received 46.4 percent of the vote.
+During the 2012 Democratic Party primary election, Collins lost to Patricia Van Pelt, receiving 46.4 percent of the vote.

 Early life

 Collins earned her undergraduate degree in sociology and her master's in Criminal Justice from Chicago State University.

 Career

 Prior to her election as state representative, Collins held various positions in social services and criminal justice agencies.
 Collins worked as an Administrator of the Chicago Board of Education, a Public Service Administrator for the Illinois Department of Children and Family Services (DCFS), Cook County Social Services, Probation Department, and a Correctional Officer with the Bureau of Prisons.

-State Representative
+State representative

 Collins listed her legislative priorities as improving education, expanding access to quality health care, raising the age of majority for juveniles and reforming juvenile justice system.

 Ms. Collins co-sponsored FamilyCare, which allows working parents of KidCare-eligible children, to have access to state subsidized health care.
 Collins worked on legislation to allow patients to sue health maintenance organizations for harmful and delayed medical procedures.

 Collins worked to move children out of state custody into family environments whenever possible.
 She was the chief sponsor of adoption reform legislation allowing godparents and second cousins to adopt children in the custody of DCFS.